mglerner/Evals/README.md

 2. makepdf.py is a standalone script that will reformat an eval from the command line.

-At the moment, both are in sync.
+At the moment, both are in *not* sync.
+The script is newer.
 It would be a good idea to make the notebook import from the script, obviously.

+If you're running this from your own installation, you will need to make sure it can find the Fonts directory.
+One easy way is to just put the Fonts directory in the directory from which you're running the script.